js302/ReStore/README.md

 After installation, visit the Settings page to:

 - Enable "Run at Windows Startup" to launch ReStore automatically when your computer boots
-- Enable "CLI Access" to add the `restore` command to your system PATH for terminal access
+- The `restore` CLI command is automatically available in all terminals - no configuration needed

 ## Configuration